Pagoda Rocks Boutique Resort

 The bungalows at Pagoda Rocks are meant to be lived in, not just slept in.
 Every bungalow has an ocean view balcony.
-Flat screen cable TV, a DVD player and free WiFi will ensure you’re not without entertainment or contact with the outside world.
+A flat screen cable TV and DVD player will ensure you’re not without entertainment or contact with the outside world.
 A fridge and minibar offer instant refreshment or you can ask the staff to deliver a full meal to your room.
 All rooms are air-con and have separate en suites with hot water showers and/or baths.

 If there’s one drawback to staying here, it may be that you won’t want to leave.
 Between the comfort of your bungalow, the pool and the assortment of delicious international dishes on offer in the open-air restaurant, there is little reason to explore Sihanoukville.